 Advertising of medicines

 The advertising and promotion of medicinal products is highly regulated in the EU and UK to ensure the protection of public health.
-Within the EU, the general rules for the advertising and promotion of medicinal products are set out under the Pharmaceutical Community Code (Pharmaceutical Code), which were implemented into UK legislation by the Human Medicines Regulations 2012 (HMR 2012), SI 2012/1916, regs 277316 (Part 14), as amended, following Brexit IP completion day (11 pm on 31 December 2020) to continue its application and implement the Ireland/Northern Ireland Protocol.
-The general rules are:
+Within the EU, the general rules for the advertising and promotion of medicinal products are set out in Directive 2001/83/EC, the Pharmaceutical Community Code (Pharmaceutical Code).
+The UK advertising regime is historically derived from the Pharmaceutical Code, and its advertising provisions were implemented into UK legislation by the Human Medicines Regulations 2012 (HMR 2012), SI 2012/1916, regs 277316 (Part 14).
+Following Brexit, the UK retained and amended this framework so that it continues to apply in the UK as assimilated law.
+In Northern Ireland (NI), the advertising and promotion of medicines is subject to the Windsor Framework, and from 1 January 2025, such activities must be conducted in accordance with the applicable UK legislative framework, as modified for NI,

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.